paalamugan/paalan-react-shadcn-ui/README.md

 - Run `pnpm test:watch` to run the tests in watch mode.

-## Publishing the package
+## Publishing the package locally

+- First login to npm using `npm login` command(If you are not logged in).

+- Run `pnpm changeset` to create a changeset for the package.

+- Run `pnpm version` to bump the version of the package.

-- Run `pnpm publish` to publish the package to npm.
+- Run `pnpm release` to publish the package to npm.

+- After that push the changes to the remote repository using this `git push --follow-tags` command.

 ## Migrate Eslint v8 to v9